-The leakage current is of importance to safety during handling / operation of the Design Envelope pump if (by mistake) the on-board inverter has not been grounded.
+The leakage current is of importance to safety during handling/operation of the Design Envelope pump if (by mistake) the on-board inverter has not been grounded.

-Since the leakage current is >3.5mA (approx 4-20mA), reinforced Grounding must be established which is required if EN 50178 is to be complied with.
+Since the leakage current is >3.5mA (approx 4-20mA), reinforced Grounding must be established which is required by local wiring standards is to be complied with.
 Never use ELCB relays that are not suitable for DC fault currents (type A).